-Golden syrup is a clear, sparkling, golden-amber coloured, sweet syrup, which can only be produced commercially and was created in London in 1881.
+Golden syrup is a translucent, golden-amber coloured, sweet syrup, which can only be produced commercially and was created in London in the 1880's.
 It is essentially white sugar/sucrose in a different form.
 This has been inverted, meaning that the sucrose has been broken down into two simpler sugars, fructose and glucose.
 The fructose content gives a heightened perception of sweetness so that, when used as a sweetening agent, about 25% less golden syrup can be used than granulated white sugar.

 A British tablespoon of golden syrup contains about 60 calories, whereas a British tablespoon of white sugar is about 50 calories.
 By volume, golden syrup has more calories: by weight sugar has more calories.